orthanq/orthanq/README.md

 <img src="orthanq-black.svg" alt="Orthanq" width="400"/>

-Uncerainty aware haplotype quantification using a Bayesian model that is based on collecting evidences from Varlociraptor.
+Uncertainty aware haplotype quantification using a Bayesian model that is based on collecting evidences from Varlociraptor.

 Orthanq is under active development.